📝 Inventory management & stock control · ⏱️ 2 min read

 Practical tips for the kitchen

-Measure your trim loss a few times to determine your average.
-Note the purchase weight and the weight after processing.
-This gives you a realistic picture of your actual costs.
+Measure your trim loss several times to determine your average.
+Record purchase weight and weight after processing.
+This gives you realistic cost visibility.

 • Weigh products before and after processing